mEyob/ds-challenge/README.md

 ### What are the top UNSPSC categories?

-Assumptions:
+>**Assumptions**:
-1. I assume that "UNSPSC categories" corresponds to the "Family Title" column
+>1.
+I assume that "UNSPSC categories" corresponds to the "Family Title" column
-2. Since it is not explicitly mentioned, I assumed that "top" refers to the highest number of purchases instead of total amount.
+>2.
+Since it is not explicitly mentioned, I assumed that "top" refers to the highest number of purchases instead of total amount.

 With these assumption, the top 10 UNSPSC categories by number of purchases are
 ```python